Oreemo/Based-Endorsements/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- An Ethereum wallet
+- An Ethereum wallet (for signing transactions)
-- ETH on Base (for transactions)

 ### Installation